pandulapeter/beagle/README.md

 Don't hesitate to open a new issue if you find a bug or if you have any questions / feature requests!

+## Buy me a beer
+If you found my work useful and are considering a small donation, the About section of the [the showcase app](https://play.google.com/store/apps/details?id=com.pandulapeter.beagle) has an option for you to do so.
+Thanks in advance!

 ## License
 ```
 Copyright 2020 Pandula Péter